Infill

 In urban planning, infill, or in-fill, is the rededication of land in an urban environment, usually open-space, to new construction.
 Infill also applies, within an urban polity, to construction on any undeveloped land that is not on the urban margin.
 The slightly broader term "land recycling" is sometimes used instead.
 Infill has been promoted as an economical use of existing infrastructure and a remedy for urban sprawl.
-Its detractors view it as overloading urban services, including increased traffic congestion and pollution, and decreasing urban green-space.
-Many also detract it for social and historical reasons, partly due to its unproven effects and its similarity with gentrification.
+Detractors view increased urban density as overloading urban services, including increased traffic congestion and pollution, and decreasing urban green-space.
+Many also dislike it for social and historical reasons, partly due to its unproven effects and its similarity with gentrification.

 In the urban planning and development industries, infill has been defined as the use of land within a built-up area for further construction, especially as part of a community redevelopment or growth management program or as part of smart growth.

 It focuses on the reuse and repositioning of obsolete or underutilized buildings and sites.
-This type of development is essential to renew blighted neighborhoods and to knit them back together with more prosperous communities.

-Urban infill Projects can also be considered as a means of sustainable land development close to a city's urban core.
+Urban infill projects can also be considered as a means of sustainable land development close to a city's urban core.

-Note that redevelopment or land recycling is a broad term that described development that occurs on previously developed land.
-Infill development differs in its specificity because it describes buildings that are constructed on vacant or underused property or between existing buildings.
-Terms describing types of redevelopment that don't involve using vacant land should not be confused with infill development.
+Redevelopment or land recycling are broad terms which include redevelopment of previously developed land.
+Infill development more specifically describes buildings that are constructed on vacant or underused property or between existing buildings.
+Terms describing types of redevelopment that do not involve using vacant land should not be confused with infill development.
 Infill development is commonly misunderstood to be gentrification, which is a different form of redevelopment.

 Urban infill development vs. gentrification

-The similarity between the concepts of gentrification and infill development are a source of confusion which may explain social opposition to infill development.
+Infill development is sometimes a part of gentrification thus providing a source of confusion which may explain social opposition to infill development.

 Gentrification is a term that is challenging to define because it manifests differently by location, and describes a process of gradual change in the identity of a neighborhood.
-Because gentrification represents a gradual change, scholars have struggled to draw a hard line between ordinary, natural changes in a neighborhood and changes that are based in larger socio-economic and political structures.
+Because gentrification represents a gradual change, scholars have struggled to draw a hard line between ordinary, natural changes in a neighborhood and special, unnatural ones based in larger socio-economic and political structures.

-While the exact definition of gentrification varies by scholar, most can agree that gentrification is a process of redeveloping a lower income neighborhood in a way that attracts higher income residents, or caters to their increasing presence.
+While the exact definition of gentrification varies by scholar, most can agree that gentrification redevelops a lower income neighborhood in a way that attracts higher income residents, or caters to their increasing presence.
 Peter Moskowitz, the author of How to Kill a City, has more specifically put gentrification into context by describing it as a process permitted by "decades of racist housing policy" and perpetuated through a "political system focused more on the creation and expansion of business opportunities than the well-being of its citizens."
 Gentrification is most common in urban neighborhoods, although it has also been studied in suburban and rural areas.